How To Pick The Best

-- improve your ability to hear in noisy settings,
+- improve your ability to hear in noisy settings

-- allow you to determine where sounds are coming from,
+- allow you to determine where sounds are coming from

-- improve your ability to understand speech, even from a distance,
+- improve your ability to understand speech, even from a distance

-- help you hear soft sounds at lower levels,
+- help you hear soft sounds at lower levels

 - and give sound a fuller quality.

-Which Brands Are Best?
+Which Brands of Hearing Aids Are Best?

-We’ve spent the last decade or longer selecting the few hearing aid manufacturers that we know from experience are the cream of the crop.
+We’ve spent years selecting the few hearing aid manufacturers that we know from experience are the cream of the crop.
 Why do we only carry the best?
 Because we want to help you truly get more out of life.

 Call us to get a free demo and find out which individual hearing aid type and brand is right for you.

-How much you should spend to enhance your hearing with hearing aids or assistive listening devices depends on many factors.
-If you live alone in the woods, rarely talk on the phone, never listen to the radio or watch TV, and rarely venture out, then your hearing aid use will probably be low and it doesn’t make sense to opt for “top shelf” hearing aids.
+How much to invest in hearing aids can depend on your lifestyle.
+If you live alone in the woods, rarely talk on the phone, never listen to the radio or watch TV, and rarely venture out, then your hearing aid use will probably be low.
+In that case, it doesn’t make sense to opt for “top shelf” hearing aids.